ES-DOC/esdoc-errata-client/sources/create.rst.txt

 Requirements
 ************

-Publishing an issue on the ES-DOC Errata server, you must first edit an issue template and list all the affected dataset ids.
+Publishing an issue on the ES-DOC Errata server, you must first edit an issue template and list all the affected dataset IDs.

-The issue template is a JSON file constrained and validated against a JSON schema.
+The issue template is a `.json` file constrained and validated against a JSON schema.
 Your template has to include several attributes or fields that will interact with the validation process.
 These JSON attributes/fields consist in: